Attack on the Dureenbee

 On 3 August 1942 the fishing trawler Dureenbee was attacked and badly damaged by Japanese submarine I-175 off the town of Moruya, New South Wales.
 Three of the trawler's crew were killed, and the ship was subsequently damaged beyond repair after running aground.
-While the incident has been called a war crime, Allied submarines also conducted similar attacks during World War II.
+The incident has been called a war crime.

 Background

 The Dureenbee was a fishing trawler of 223 tons displacement constructed in 1919.
 As of 1942, she belonged to Cam and Sons and operated in the seas off the South Coast of New South Wales.
 She was unarmed.
 Her crew comprised Captain William Reid and ten other men.
 Reid had served with the British Royal Navy during World War I.